Access to Your 1098-T Statement

 1. What is Form 1098-T?

-Form 1098-T is an IRS form that is distributed in January to students who had qualified education expenses during the previous calendar year.
+Form 1098-T is an IRS form that is distributed in late January to students who had qualified education expenses during the previous calendar year.
 The form, in conjunction with personal financial records, can be used by students and their families to compute an education tax credit or deduction for their tax return.
 However, receipt of the 1098-T does not automatically make a student eligible for an education-related tax credit or deduction.
 Please consult a tax adviser or read about education-related tax credits and deductions on the IRS website at www.irs.gov.

 2. What are qualified education expenses?